ldmckeen/span-ldmckeen-league-ranking/README.md

 ###Environment Variables:
 This project makes use of environment variables.
-Ensure you have a .env file in your root directory and store the passwords and secrets in a vault in the cloud on a web applicaiton such as lastpass or 1password (Or any Cloud Platform Vault of your choice) https://www.lastpass.com/ https://1password.com/
+Ensure you have a .env file in your root directory and store the passwords and secrets in a vault in the cloud on a web application such as lastpass or 1password (Or any Cloud Platform Vault of your choice) https://www.lastpass.com/ https://1password.com/

+# Running the Python Application
+###Usage
+For use with a file input:
+`python league_ranking.py --file=<file_name>`
+For use with a command line input as comma and newline seperated text `python league_ranking.py <cmd input as stringed parameter one match result per line>`

+### If using an IDE such as Pycharm
+Refer to the screenshots in the resources folder